Here is an article from 1980 that describes a very different time.

-So this kind letter from an otherwise firm enemy explains most of what is important.
+So this kind letter from someone I did not always see eye to eye with explains most of what is important.
 What is not spelled out is that Van Cliburn’s performance the next evening was at the state dinner at the White House with President Reagan and, at the time, General Secretary Gorbachev.
-For one brief shining moment I was 1 […]
+For one […]

 Indian Summer In youth, it was a way I had To do my best to please, And change, with every passing lad, To suit his theories.
 But now I know the things I know, And do the things I do; And if you do not like me so, To hell, my love, with you!